Professional Development Requirements

 CBU – Date TBD End of year Engineering banquet by the end of March

 Spotlight on Local Innovation—March 5th at 5:00PM – Westin Nova Scotia (Commonwealth Room) Join Engineers Nova Scotia for our Spotlight on Local Innovation on Thursday, March 5th, 2020, to celebrate National Engineering Month by highlighting interesting projects and research led by engineers in Nova Scotia.
 Purchase your tickets through the Engineers Nova Scotia Events website.
+SOLD OUT!

 Young Professional / Student Networking Event—March 10th 5:30 – 7:30PM – Room B225, Dalhousie University Sexton Campus, Halifax The Young Professionals Committee is hosting a Professional Development and Networking Event for engineering students and interested professionals on Tuesday, March 10th from 5:30PM - 7:30PM at Dalhousie University, Sexton Campus (Room B225).
 Guest speakers have been invited to discuss the following topics: